home-assistant/developers.home-assistant/docs/auth_api.md

 > client_id is not need for revoke refresh token

 The token endpoint is also capable of revoking a refresh token.
-Revoking a refresh token will immedeatly revoke the refresh token and all access tokens that it has ever granted.
+Revoking a refresh token will immediately revoke the refresh token and all access tokens that it has ever granted.
 To revoke a refresh token, make the following request:

 ```
 token=IJKLMNOPQRST&